amitpatil321/amitpatil321-telegram-imdb-rating-bot/README.md

 ## Contribution Guidelines 🤝
-Contributions to the Movie Finder Bot project are welcome and encouraged.
+Contributions to the project are welcome and encouraged.
 If you'd like to contribute, please follow these guidelines:

 - **Fork the Repository**: Fork this repository to your GitHub account.
 - **Create a Branch**: Create a new branch for your contribution and switch to it.